zenml-io/zenml/examples/bentoml_deployment/README.md

 [Fashion-MNIST](https://keras.io/api/datasets/mnist/) dataset to
 train a classifier using [PyTorch](https://pytorch.org/).

+In order to show how a porject can use a model deployer such as BentoML, this example contains two pipelines:

+  * `train_fashion_mnist` - this pipeline load the Fashion-MNIST dataset, trains a classifier, and use the built-in bento_builder and bentoml_deployer steps to build and deploy the model.

+  * `inference_fashion_mnist` - this pipeline load samples of images stored in a folder within the repo, call the prediction service to get the prediction url, and then call the prediction url to get the predictions.
 ## 🧰 How the example is implemented
 This example contains two very important aspects that should be highlighted.

 ### 🛠️ BentoML Service and runner definition

+In order to use BentoML, you need to define a service and a runner.
+The service is the main logic that defines how your model will be served, and the runner represents a unit of execution for your model on a remote Python worker.

 ```python
 import bentoml